The Government Procurement Review: United Kingdom

 Claims may be brought for breach of a duty owed to the bidder under the procurement regulations if the bidder either suffers or risks suffering loss.
 Examples include:

-- undisclosed evaluation criteria and weightings, in breach of the obligations in the procurement regulations, or the duty of transparency under the Treaty on the Functioning of the European Union, or both;91
+- undisclosed evaluation criteria and weightings, in breach of the obligations in the procurement regulations, or the duty of transparency under the Treaty on the Functioning of the European Union, or both;94

-- manifest error in evaluation;92 the error must be obvious, and expert evidence is not permitted to prove it;93
+- manifest error in evaluation;95 the error must be obvious and expert evidence is not permitted to prove it;96

-- post-award substantial changes to contracts, in reliance on the codification of pressetext Nachrichtenagentur96 in the procurement regulations.
+- post-award substantial changes to contracts, in reliance on the codification of pressetext Nachrichtenagentur99 in the procurement regulations.

 The procurement regulations provide three main remedies: suspension, ineffectiveness and damages.

-The 'automatic' suspension, which is unique to procurement challenges, arises when a claim form is issued before the contract is awarded, and does not require a court hearing.
-Once in place, the authority cannot award the contract until the court ends the suspension, or the parties end it by agreement or a consent order.100 The suspension also applies to the decision in fact challenged by the issue of proceedings.
+The 'automatic' suspension, which is unique to procurement challenges, arises when a claim form is issued before the contract is entered into and does not require a court hearing.
+Once in place, the authority cannot enter into the contract until the court ends the suspension or the parties end it by agreement or a consent order.100 The suspension also applies to the decision in fact challenged by the issue of proceedings.
 If an authority rewinds a procurement process and makes a new decision, the automatic suspension will not apply to that new decision unless that decision is also challenged.101

 In England, in cases where authorities have applied to lift the automatic suspension, they have usually been successful (although much turns on the merits of those cases in which applications are actually made).
-Traditionally, it has been extremely difficult to maintain the suspension in contracts in the health and social care sector, where patient wellbeing and safety are paramount, but in Lancashire Care,98 Bristol Missing Link99 and Counted4100 the courts were persuaded to do so.
+Traditionally, it has been extremely difficult to maintain the suspension in contracts in the health and social care sector, where patient wellbeing and safety are paramount, but in Lancashire Care,102 Bristol Missing Link103 and Counted4104 the courts were persuaded to do so.
 The most recent cases show that it is still more often than not that the suspension is lifted, particularly where significant procurements with large-scale impact or national importance are concerned, such as in Alstom Transport UK Ltd v.
 Network Rail Infrastructure Ltd,105 Bombardier v.
-Hitachi Rail101 and DHL Supply Chain.102 Recently, in Circle Nottingham v.
-NHS,103 the court has also lifted the suspension where the claimant faced potential damage and loss of the sort discussed in Bristol Missing Link104 and Counted4105 and where doing so would likely result in 'paying twice' for the same service by virtue of a damages claim.
-This judgment thereby refines the rule laid down by Coulson J in Covanta Energy,106 which stated this 'could not be in the public interest': where there is a breach of procurement legislation that is sufficiently serious to justify an award of damages then paying twice was, where the cost was not unduly high, 'a price worth paying in order to achieve proper compliance' and this was in the contemplation of the legislatures when drafting the PCR.
+Hitachi Rail106 and DHL Supply Chain.107 In Circle Nottingham v.
+NHS,108 the court lifted the suspension where the claimant faced potential damage and loss of the sort discussed in Bristol Missing Link109 and Counted4110 and where doing so would likely result in 'paying twice' for the same service by virtue of a damages claim.
+This judgment thereby refines the rule laid down by Coulson J in Covanta Energy,111 which stated this 'could not be in the public interest': where there is a breach of procurement legislation that is sufficiently serious to justify an award of damages then paying twice was, where the cost was not unduly high, 'a price worth paying in order to achieve proper compliance' and this was in the contemplation of the legislatures when drafting the PCR.
 It appears now that while the prospect of paying twice remains a factor militating against lifting a suspension, the value of that payment is to be considered and weighed in the judicial scales.

-In Northern Ireland, suspensions have generally been maintained.107
+In Northern Ireland, suspensions have generally been maintained.112

 Under the procurement regulations, the court may also set aside the decision or amend a document.

 A declaration of ineffectiveness may be made when one of the grounds for ineffectiveness is satisfied.
-For the PCR,108 these are:
+For the PCR,113 these are:

-- awarding a contract illegally without advertisement in the OJEU where this is required;
+- awarding a contract illegally without advertisement in FTS where this is required;

 - awarding a contract in breach of the standstill period or automatic suspension with another breach of the procurement regulations; and